pixlcore/xyops/docs/data-structures.md

 An optional icon ID for the tag, displayed in the UI.
 Icons are sourced from [Material Design Icons](https://materialdesignicons.com/).

+## Tag.notes

+Optional notes or comments about the tag, for your own use.

 ## Tag.username

 The username of the user who created the tag.